 Many inspections are performed when buying a home, and most are cursory visual inspections of the HVAC system, soffits, chimneys, foundation, plumbing, sidewalks, decks, swimming pools, etc. These building components are commonly evaluated as part of your home inspection.
 What is missed by many buyers is the environmental liability aspect of purchasing a home.
 Environmental can be asbestos, radon, mold, lead paint, and oil tanks.
 Of all these environmental liabilities, oil tanks represent the biggest risk relative to remedial costs.
-A hidden underground oil tank can cost a couple thousands of dollars to a new homeowner if it is not caught during the inspection process.
-Worse is when an oil tank leaks, it can lead to costs up to tens of thousands of dollars.
-Are you ready for that?
+A hidden underground oil tank can cost a couple thousands of dollars to a new homeowner if it's not caught during the inspection process.
+Worse is when an oil tank leaks, which can lead to costs in the tens of thousands of dollars.

 Why perform an oil tank sweep?

-Oil tanks belong to a property and if you buy a home with an oil tank you buy all the costs associated with the oil tank, meaning oil tank removal, soil testing and most expensive oil tank remediation.
+Oil tanks belong to the property and if you buy a home with an oil tank you purchased all the costs associated with the oil tank, including oil tank removal, soil testing, and the most expensive part soil remediation (if required).

 Oil heat was popular in the Northeastern United States from the 1930s to the mid-1980s, this time frame encompasses a large part of the homes in the Northeast, meaning chances are the home you are looking to purchase utilized oil heat in the past.
-Also, homes built before 1930, most likely had oil heat since coal was phased out as soon as a homeowner had a chance to switch, since coal required physical feeding of the furnace several times a day during the heating season.
-Find out More info on Tank Sweeps.
+Also, homes built before 1930, most likely had oil heat. since coal was phased out as soon as a homeowner had a chance to switch, since coal required physical feeding of the furnace several times a day during the heating season.

 What percentage of tank sweeps find prior oil heat?

-With over 26 years of experience with oil tanks, we have crunched the numbers and found an average of about 75% of the oil tank sweeps find evidence of prior oil heat.
-That number should not be that surprising since natural gas only became popular in the 1970's.
+With over 30 years of experience with oil tanks, we have crunched the numbers and found an average of about 75% of the oil tank sweeps find evidence of prior oil heat.
+That number should not be that surprising since natural gas really only became popular in the 1970s.

 Buyers typically pay for the oil tank sweep as it is part of their due diligence.
 Due diligence is what a reasonable person would do to investigate a property for problems prior to ownership.